-By checking this box, you certify that you have contacted the SUNY/CUNY teacher preparation program that supplies the largest number of your new teachers to request advice on these issues.
+□ By checking this box, you certify that you have contacted the SUNY/CUNY teacher preparation program that supplies the largest number of your new teachers to request advice on these issues.

 - 9B.
-Please enter the name of the SUNY or CUNY Institution that you contacted.
-SUNY Cortland - 9C.
-Enter the primary Institution phone number.
-607-753-5431 - 9D.
+Please enter the name of the SUNY or CUNY Institution that you contacted. - 9C.
+Enter the primary Institution phone number. - 9D.
 Enter the name of the contact person with whom you consulted and/or will be collaborating with on innovative uses of technology and best practices.
-Andrea Lachance, Dean of the School of Education - 10.
+(No Response) - 10.
 To ensure the sustainability of technology purchases made with Smart Schools funds, districts must demonstrate a long-term plan to maintain and replace technology purchases supported by Smart Schools Bond Act funds.
 This sustainability plan shall demonstrate a district's capacity to support recurring costs of use that are ineligible for Smart Schools Bond Act funding such as device maintenance, technical support, Internet and wireless fees, maintenance of hotspots, staff professional development, building maintenance and the replacement of incidental items.
-Further, such a sustainability plan shall include a long-term plan for the replacement of purchased devices and equipment at the end of their useful life with other funding sources.
+Further, such a sustainability plan shall include a long-term plan for the replacement of purchased devices and equipment at the end of their useful life with other funding sources. - ^{11.} Districts must ensure that devices purchased with Smart Schools Bond funds will be distributed, prepared for use, maintained and supported appropriately.
+Districts must maintain detailed device inventories in accordance with generally accepted accounting principles.